jscs-dev/grunt-jscs/README.md

 Task targets, files and options may be specified according to the grunt [Configuring tasks](http://gruntjs.com/configuring-tasks) guide.

 ### Options
-Any specified option will be passed through directly to JSCS, plust this plugin has additional options:
+Any specified option will be passed through directly to JSCS, plus this plugin has additional options:

 #### config
 Type: `String`